smudge/decks/railsconf-2022/slides.md

 </style>

 <!--
-So to support this, we came up with this quick little domain specific language (or DSL) for defining these personas.
+So to support this, we came up with this quick little domain specific language (or DSL) for defining these, **and we called them "personas"**.

 All you had to do was drop your factory code...